tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 transactions share some of their goals.
 Especially, both aim to protect against data corruption by guaranteeing that processing takes effect at most once.
 But duplicate request suppression is not a form of distributed transactions either.
-For example, it's possible that Staff service might crash while processing the `createEmployee` mutation, just after User service has completed processing the `createUser` mutation received from Staff service.
-In that situation, Users service will have row in its `transaction` table indicating completed request processing, but the same table in Staff service won't contain a corresponding row for the `createEmployee` mutation.
+For example, it's possible that the Staff service might crash while processing the `createEmployee` mutation, just after the User service has completed processing the `createUser` mutation received from the Staff service.
+In that situation, the Users service will have a row in its `transaction` table indicating completed request processing, but the same table in the Staff service won't contain a corresponding row for the `createEmployee` mutation.
 The system will be left in an inconsistent state unless the client retries the request until receiving a response.[^4]

 Note that because the `transactionId` parameter is user input, its value must be treated as unsafe and potentially malicious.
 Clients might